KiraResari/ceal-chronicler-f/Protocol.md

   * The likenesses are some sort of ID, name, first appearance and last appearance, which as of now are all the fields that a character has
   * Ugggh, easier said than done, because I need to figure out how to abstract garbage like    `CharacterId.fromString(json[IdHolder.idKey])`, because I can't just write `T.fromString(json[IdHolder.idKey])` =>,<=
   * Well, I got it to work now
+* Right, now with that groundwork done, I hope adding locations in their simplest form should be pretty easy
+  * Alright, so having locations in their most basic form works now
+  * That means, they exist as data objects analogous to the Characters in the code now, and JSON parsing works, but I'm not doing anything with them yet

 # TODO